All Episodes

 Now we find out that if you sit, and of course, if you sit and you're susceptible to all these diseases, guess what?

-You're also putting a strain on the health care system.
+You're also putting a strain on the healthcare system.

-A sitting tax or what have you.
+So a butt tax, a sitting tax, or what have you.

 Can it be far down the road?